Consensys/quorum-kubernetes/helm/README.md

 ```

-Setting the `cluster.stage: prod` will use:
+Setting the `cluster.cloudNativeServices: true` will:
 - Keys are stored in KeyVault or Secrets Manager
 - We make use of Managed Identities or IAMs for access
-- To connect from your local machine you will need to use an ingress controller

 You are encouraged to pull these charts apart and experiment with options to learn how things work.